KhronosGroup/glTF-Asset-Generator/Source/ReadmeTemplates/Animation_Node.md

-These models are intended to test the basic attributes of node animation.
+These models are intended to test the basic attributes of animation on a node.

 The last model on this list creates a curve which doesn't start at Zero.